lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 </VirtualHost>
 ```

 Second, change the default port from `80` to `8080` in the VirtualHost directive.
-Your updated file will look like this:
+Your updated VirtualHost directive will look like this:
 ```
 <VirtualHost *:8080>
 ```

 Next, open your `/etc/apache2/ports.conf` and change the Listen directive to listen on port 8080.
-We're making this change to avoid any arbitrary restrictions our ISP may impose on the default port 80.
-Your updated file will look like this:
+We are making this change to avoid any arbitrary restrictions our ISP may impose on the default port 80.
+Your updated Listen directive will look like this:
 ```
 Listen 8080
 ```